axllent/silverstripe-scaled-uploads/docs/en/Configuration.md

 ## Custom Folders

-Custom folders will overwrite your default configuration if the parent path (of the uploaded image) matches one of the `custom_folders`.
+Custom folders will overwrite your default configuration if the folder of the image at hand matches one of the `custom_folders` listed.

 **Note**: your configuration folders should not contain a starting or trailing slash.